DataQuantaPM/Education_Platform/README.md

 ![Responsive](https://img.shields.io/badge/Responsive-Yes-success?style=for-the-badge)
 ![GitHub Pages](https://img.shields.io/badge/GitHub%20Pages-Live-222222?style=for-the-badge&logo=github)

-LearnHub is a modern web-based learning platform that helps students discover free programming courses, digital books, and educational resources from trusted learning platforms.
-The website is designed with a clean, responsive, and user-friendly interface to provide an enjoyable learning experience across desktop and mobile devices.
+LearnHub is a web-based learning platform designed to help students find and access programming courses, educational videos, and digital learning resources in one place.

+This project was developed as part of the Web Programming 1 course.
+The main focus of the project is to apply basic web development concepts using HTML, CSS, and JavaScript while creating a simple learning platform.

 <br>